 The two dilapidated housing projects from the 1950s and a ramshackle apartment building came down in the ’90s, to be replaced with a mixed-income, New Urbanist community — an in-town Norton Commons — of more than 400 single-family homes and hundreds of townhouses and apartments on roughly 130 acres.

 Most Read Stories

-- St. James, Louder Than Life and IdeaFest: Where to Go and What to Do This Weekend in Louisville (Oct.
-1-4)
+- Where to Go and What to Do in Louisville This Weekend (January 28-31)

 - Kentucky's Real 'X-Files'

 - 25 Special Dinners for Your Louisville Valentine